xbeat/Machine-Learning/README.md

 In this presentation, we'll explore the intriguing question: "Would 20,000 flies be enough to lift me?"
 We'll approach this problem mathematically, breaking it down into manageable components and using Python to calculate our results.
 This analysis will involve considering the lifting capacity of flies, human weight, and the physics of flight.

+## Process Capability Analysis for Non-Normal Distributions in Python

+Process Capability for Non-Normal Distributions

+Process capability analysis is a crucial tool in quality control, traditionally designed for normal distributions.
+However, real-world data often follows non-normal distributions, necessitating alternative approaches.
+This presentation explores methods to assess process capability for non-normal distributions using Python.

 ## Empirical Rule and Normal Distribution in Python

 The Empirical Rule in Normal Distribution